ssbc/ssb-spec-drafts/drafts/draft-ssb-app-content-warning/00/draft-ssb-app-content-warning-00.md

 Showing the user something they don't want to see can be serious (emotionally painful, illegal, etc).
 Without global standards, an automated show-or-hide feature will frequently fail and show users things they don't want to see, so it can't be relied on.
 For that reason we default to hiding all posts and let the user decide about each one.

-Locally standardized tags will probably emerge in various communities.
-Clients MAY autocomplete the content warning field with common words and hashtags observed in other content warning fields, to facilitate this convergence.
-But clients MUST also allow free text entry so authors can describe the subtlety of their content.
+Locally standardized words will probably emerge in various communities.
+Clients can autocomplete the content warning field with common words and hashtags observed in other content warning fields, to facilitate this convergence.

+The primary goal, though, is human readbility.
+People may want to auto-expand some words, but which content they feel like reading will vary from day to day according to their mood and emotional resources.

 **- Why a new JSON field instead of embedding the warning inside the post text?**